open-cogsci/osdoc/content/pages/download.md

  &#128150; Subscribe to SigmundAI.eu
 </a>

-Better than ChatGPT for OpenSesame questions.
+Your AI-copilot for OpenSesame.
 Your €9/month subscription supports OpenSesame.

 Click <a id="click-here">here</a> if your download doesn't start.
 </div>